weldon/macadmins/README.md

 This python script will walk you through selecting a class imported from Apple School Manager and then it will create a static mobile device group with the devices that are on the roster for that class.

+## update_computer_smartgroup.py

+This script will updated an existing computer smart group by id # to update the criteria.
+You need to manually create the smart group and get the name and id for the script variables.
+The intent of the script is to allow you to update the application version value to correctly identify computers with the latest available version.
+The script has some values for the Zoom app.
+If the latest available version is 4.6.13, then you would need to enter your smart group name, id and update the app_version variable value to "4.6.13"